 3.3 Rail travel

-For all rail journeys with a scheduled journey time of less than one hour, travel must be arranged on a second (standard) class basis.
-For rail journeys where the scheduled journey time exceeds one hour, first class (or equivalent) travel will be acceptable.
+All rail journeys must be arranged on a second (standard) class basis.
 Expense forms must have attached as supporting documentation either the actual train tickets or a receipt from the railway company.
 If a receipt is required, this should be requested at the time of ticket purchase as these are not routinely supplied.

 Claimants should ensure that they secure the best price possible by, for example, taking advantage of Senior Railcards (if appropriate), adopting flexible travel arrangements and booking tickets in advance of the day of travel.